Differences between fixed and adjustable rate loans

 Your first few years of payments on a fixed-rate loan go primarily toward interest.
 As you pay , more of your payment is applied to principal.

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
-Call Carter Financial Solutions at 866-840-8745 x2 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call Carter Financial Solutions at 8668408745 to discuss how we can help.

-Most programs feature a cap that protects you from sudden monthly payment increases.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even though the underlying index goes up by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures that your payment will not increase beyond a fixed amount over the course of a given year.
-Additionally, the great majority of adjustable programs feature a "lifetime cap" — the rate can't ever go over the capped amount.
+Most programs have a "cap" that protects you from sudden increases in monthly payments.
+There may be a cap on how much your interest rate can go up in one period.
+For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in one period.
+In addition, almost all ARMs have a "lifetime cap" — this means that your interest rate won't go over the capped amount.

-ARMs usually start out at a very low rate that may increase over time.
+ARMs usually start out at a very low rate that may increase as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans benefit people who will move before the initial lock expires.
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the initial lock expires.